andylow-wl/BrainTumorDetection/README.md

 ## Image Segmentation model with UNet-VGG16
 The model's json and h5 files are stored as "model_segmentation.json" and "model_segmentation.h5".
 The results below are gathered after running 50 epochs but we did not store the model.
-Hence, the current json and h5 file for segmentation are retrieved after running 20 epochs.
+Hence, the current json and h5 file for segmentation are retrieved after running 15 epochs only.

 Test IOU  | Test DICE |
 | ------------- | ------------- |